 Range of Services

 Does the broker offer more than just contract negotiation?
 Some brokers provide energy audits, advice on renewable energy, or tools to monitor your usage.
-Choose one that offers services that match your needs.
+Choose one that provides services that match your needs.

 Technology and Tools